 * Acquisition would drive up prices, hurt competition -DOJ

-* FCC has made no decision but cites "serious concerns"
+* FCC says has made no similar decision

 By Jeremy Pelofsky and Sinead Carew